It is well-documented that Cleopatra was of Macedonian descent. Her family left Europe, landed in Egypt, and became kings.

 It is certain that Cleopatra’s grandfather, King Ptolemy IX, was of full Greek and Iranian descent.
 All his ancestors are neatly accounted for.

 But then, the clarity ends.
 There are two blank spaces in Cleopatra’s family tree.

 Cleopatra’s father, King Ptolemy XII, was nicknamed ‘Auletes’ (flute-player) and ‘Nothos’ (bastard).
 He was the son of the king.
 But who was his mother?

 Cleopatra’s grandfather, King Ptolemy IX, dutifully married his two sisters.

 Yet his son, Ptolemy XII Auletes, was probably not the offspring of either of them.

 At least there is no record that he was.
-And Egyptians and Romans called him ‘Nothos,’ aka ‘bastard,’ in Greek.
+And Egyptians and Romans called him ‘Nothos,’ a word that means ‘bastard’ in Greek.

 Auletes may have been the son of a concubine.

 The Ptolemies had a strong love for everything Greek.
 Their court was full of Greeks and Macedonians.
-Their capital, Alexandria, was full of Greeks.
+Their capital, Alexandria, had been founded by Greeks and was full of Greeks.
 The Ptolemies’ native language was Greek, which was also the tongue spoken at court and in which the official documents were written.
 And they received Greek educations.
 The Ptolemies were quite proud of their Greek descent, and they held tight to their culture.

 The situation in Egypt was loosely akin to what happened when the British conquered India and displaced the native population.